soundpress/RulesOfNYC/docs/c04/index.rst

       (v) The ACCO may request best and final offers on the whole proposal or on any one or combination of its component parts (e.g., price, technical qualifications, approach, and/or capability).
 The request must be the same for all proposers.

-      (vi) Best and final offers must be evaluated in accordance with subdivision 3-16(q).
+      (vi) Best and final offers must be evaluated in accordance with 9 RCNY § 3-16(q).

 (q) Mistakes in Proposals.